bwicky/SAPP_DMX/JB/README.md

   --no_layout           do not apply automated layout formatting.
   --no_plasmids         do not generate the cloned plasmid maps.
   --verbose             increase the verbosity of th e output (recommended).
   --echo                generates outputs formated as 384w plates (for ordering into ECHO-qualified plates).
+Currently only available in conjuction with the no_layout option.
 ```

 ---